kepman/node-blurhash/README.md

 A NodeJS implementation of [Blurhash](https://github.com/woltapp/blurhash).
-The API is ready to use out of the box (either local or on a server):
+The API is ready to be used out of the box (either local or on a server):
 - encoding an uploaded image into a blurhash
 - decoding a blurhash to generate a preview of the blur image (image preview will be a data uri scheme:  data:image/jpeg;base64,... )